|Sunrise on Kang Yaze|

 |Friends in high places!
 Ravi (left) and Franco at our rest spot.|

 Many hours later, and only 35 vertical meters below the corniced summit, Franco said he was too exhausted to continue.
-In 1988 Franco had climbed to around 26,000 feet on Kanchenjunga during the first Indian civilian expedition to the third highest peak in the world and I felt sad that he was stopping at under 20,000 ft!
+In 1988 Franco had climbed to around 26,000 feet on Kanchenjunga during the first Indian civilian expedition to the third highest peak in the world and I felt sad that he was stopping within reach of the summit!
 I could understand his condition : the deep soft snow and the intense heat of the sun had combined to extract every ounce of energy from our bodies.
 I looked longingly at the summit and decided that I was not going to let this one slip through my fingers - in a few weeks' time I would be emigrating to Canada and the opportunity to stand on the summit of a Himalayan peak, however modest, was not going to come along in a hurry!

 |Franco took this photo of me near the summit with the 300 mm lens I had left with him.|